QueensGambit/CrazyAra/README.md

 The following libraries are used to run the C++ version of _CrazyAra_:

 *   [**Multi Variant Stockfish**](https://github.com/ddugovic/Stockfish): Stockfish fork specialized to play chess and some chess variants
-    *   Used for move generation and board representation as a replacement for [python-chess](https://github.com/niklasf/python-chess).
+    *   Used for move generation, board representation and syzgy parsing as a replacement for [python-chess](https://github.com/niklasf/python-chess).
 *   [**MXNet C++ Package**](https://github.com/apache/incubator-mxnet/tree/master/cpp-package): A flexible and efficient library for deep learning
+	*   Used as the deep learning backend for loading and inference of the trained neural network
+*   [**TensorRT C++ Package**](https://github.com/apache/incubator-mxnet/tree/master/cpp-package): A C++ library for high performance inference on NVIDIA GPUs and deep learning accelerators
 	*   Used as the deep learning backend for loading and inference of the trained neural network
 *   [**Blaze**](https://bitbucket.org/blaze-lib/blaze/src/master/): An open-source, high-performance C++ math library for dense and sparse arithmetic
     *   Used for arithmetic, numerical vector operation within the MCTS search as a replacement for [NumPy](https://numpy.org/)